Academic Catalog

 Basic Composition (BC) Requirement

 All students must demonstrate competence in basic English composition prior to completing thirty credits.
-Basic composition competence shall be determined by satisfactory completion of a designated course that includes instruction in multiple genres of writing, or its course equivalent or earning credit for basic composition through a national standardized test.
+Basic composition competence shall be determined by satisfactory completion of a designated course that includes instruction in multiple genres of writing, or its course equivalent or earning credit for Basic Composition through a national standardized test.

 BC has four program learning outcomes.